nodejs/node/doc/contributing/distribution.md

 The Node.js distribution adds a number of executable commands into the user's `PATH`, such as `node`.
 The distribution will only include executables that run code that is vendored within the Node.js distribution.
-The distribution will not include executables to run code that is downloaded after installation.
+The distribution will not include executables whose names refer to software that is not included in the Node.js distribution.

-For example, the distribution includes an `npm` executable to run the npm package manager, which can be used to download other software, some of which may create their own executables.
-The Node.js distribution will not include a `foo` executable that would either directly download the full `foo` software or use `npm` or Corepack to download `foo`.